LotrExtendedTeam/Extended-Wiki/wiki/docs/wiki/misc/worldgen/Template_Pool.md

 > >
 > > **disable_spawn_above_ground**: `false` (default)
 > >
-> > - If `true`, the piece will not spawn if the center of the pacement is at or above ground level.
+> > - If `true`, the piece will not spawn if the center of the placement is at or above ground level.
 (Used to stop mineshafts from spawning above ground.)
 > > - **Only applicable to non-root pieces**
 > >
 > > **foundation_block**